 The following anatomical and physiological factors help in dry eye treatment by preserving the surface of the eye:

 - regular blinking to evenly distribute tear fluid.

-Tears are therefore very important for keeping the eye healthy.
-As well as having an antibacterial role, they lubricate the eye surface and protect it from any foreign bodies.
+Tears are therefore very important for avoiding dry eye.
+As well as having an antibacterial role, tears lubricate the eye surface and protect it from any foreign bodies.

-Other factors such as atmospheric and environmental pollution, lifestyle (computer screens), the presence of allergens (i.e. potentially irritating substances) and extended use of contact lenses, can reduce the production of tears.
-Also, meibomian gland dysfunction with lipid layer deficit are also a cause of dry eye.
+Other factors such as atmospheric and environmental pollution, lifestyle (computer screens), the presence of allergens (i.e. potentially irritating substances) and extended use of contact lenses can reduce the production of tears.
+Meibomian gland dysfunction with lipid layer deficit can also cause dry eye.